 Mack is an outrageous technician and gifted athlete who has long been one of the best overall edge rushers in the NFL.
-He is a stout run defender with incredible pass-rushing chops.
+He’s a stout run defender with incredible pass-rushing chops.

 17) Sam Hubbard, DE, Cincinnati Bengals

-Not unlike Lawrence, Sam Hubbard is one of the most underrated defensive ends in the league.
-Like Lawrence, Hubbard is a difference-making run defender, and in 2021 and 2022 his productivity as a pass rusher has reached new heights.
+Not unlike Lawrence, Hubbard is one of the most underrated NFL defensive ends.
+Like Lawrence, Hubbard is a difference-making run defender, and in 2021 and 2022, his productivity as a pass rusher reached new heights.

 20) Jaelan Phillips, OLB, Miami Dolphins

-Jaeland Phillips was my favorite pass rusher from the 2021 NFL Draft class, and he’s proving me right early in his career.
+Phillips’ versatility makes him a very dangerous weapon.
+He’s already a good run defender with an advanced pass-rush plan.
 He finished the season with 70 pressures, tied for sixth among all edge defenders.
-But what is most impressive about Phillips is the versatility he brings as an outside linebacker.
+But what’s most impressive about Phillips is the versatility he brings as an OLB.

 22) Montez Sweat, DE, Washington Commanders